 A warrant is not required for arrest when officials catch a suspect in the act of committing an offense.
 The prosecutor general must issue an authorization for arrest within 72 hours of detention.
 If investigating authorities do not find evidence of guilt and issue a formal indictment within 10 days of detention, they must release the detainee; however, authorities did not always comply with this requirement.
 If evidence is found, an investigation may last up to two months.
 A provincial or national-level prosecutor may extend the investigation to six months.
 The national prosecutor general or deputy prosecutor general may extend the investigation period to a maximum of one year.
 Following the investigation, the prosecutor prepares a bill of indictment and transfers the case to the court.
 Courts generally follow these procedures, and the prosecutor promptly informs detainees of the charges against them.

 Arbitrary Arrest: The law characterizes any opposition to the government as treason.
 Persons convicted of treason may face punishment of up to 25 years in prison.
-In the past, the government arrested and filed charges on economic or criminal grounds against those expressing critical or differing views; charges of treason have become more common in recent years.
+In the past, the government arrested and filed charges on economic or criminal grounds against those expressing critical or differing views.

 There were reports of arbitrary arrests and detentions.
-Authorities frequently singled out for harassment, arrest, or detention human rights activists, journalists, members of religious groups, ethnic minorities, and dissidents, as well as members of NGOs who interacted with foreigners, or family members.
-The arrest and October conviction of Khursunai Ismatuallaeva, a medical doctor, on questionable fraud charges, drew international attention.
+Authorities frequently singled out for harassment, arrest, or detention human rights activists, journalists, ethnic minorities, and dissidents or family members.

 Pretrial Detention: The law governing pretrial detention is unclear.
 In most cases the law permits detention of no more than two months; however, in exceptional cases with the approval of the prosecutor general, the detention may be extended up to one year.
 Opposition media reported that authorities routinely exceeded legal limits for pretrial detention.